IBM/kar/docs/KAR.md

 SDKs invoke the `deactivate` method of the actor instance if it exists immediately before reclaiming the instance.

-KAR SDKs also embed the actor instance type and id into the actor instance.
-Using the Javascript SDK, if `myActorInstance` is an actor instance, then `myActorInstance.kar.type` and `myActorInstance.kar.id` respectively provide the actor type and id for this instance.

-For instance, the `activate` method of the `Fork` actor class in [philosophers.js](../examples/actors-dp-js/philosophers.js) attempts to restore the state of the Fork from the persistent store:
+For instance, the `activate` method of the `Fork` actor class in [philosophers.js](../examples/actors-dp-js/philosophers.js) attempts to restore the state of the `Fork` instance from the persistent store:
 ```
 async activate () {
   this.inUseBy = await actor.state.get(this, 'inUseBy') || 'nobody'
 }
 ```
-We will discuss the persistent store later.

 Like service invocations, method invocations on actors can be synchronous and asynchronous.
 A synchronous method invocation returns the result of the invocation of the method on the actor instance to the caller.
 An asynchronous